TACC/agavepy/README.rst

 License
 =======

-Agavepy is licensed under the MIT license.
+Agavepy is licensed under the BSD license.

 Swagger.py is copyright of Digium, Inc., and licensed under BSD 3-Clause License.